Abstract

 Visuomotor processing by the DN

-In the current study, the animals had to read a peripherally located C, while fixating their eyes on a central fixation point.
-After a delay, the primates had to move their eyes to a virtual point in space dependent on the cue implied by the peripheral C-stimulus.
-The spatial and temporal dissociation of cue and action in this task allows us to dissociate neural activity related to the visual and attentional processes from that related to motor coordination (Avila et al., 2022; Goldberg and Segraves, 1987).
+In the current study, the animals had to find a peripherally located C and identify the direction of a related gap, while fixating their eyes on a central fixation point.
+After a delay, the primates had to move their eyes to a virtual point in space dependent on the cue implied by the gap of the peripheral C-stimulus.
+The spatial and temporal dissociation of cue and action in this task allows us to separate neural activity related to the visual and attentional processes from that related to motor coordination (Avila et al., 2022; Goldberg and Segraves, 1987).
 Our data reveal that individual DN cells can encode both the direction of the visual cue and the associated direction of the subsequent saccade, suggesting that different task-specific activations in the cerebellar cortex may be relayed downstream to the same target neurons in the cerebellar nuclei.
 Our data are compatible with and expand upon fMRI studies, which have demonstrated that lateral lobules VIIb/VIIIa upstream of the DN exhibit functional properties characteristic of the dorsal attention network in the cerebral cortex (Brissenden et al., 2018, 2016; van Es et al., 2019).
 Indeed, this part of the cerebellar hemispheres shows task-specific activation in that their responses depend on representation of visuospatial location and/or load of working memory (Brissenden et al., 2018, 2016; van Es et al., 2019).

 The multimodal character of the DN activity